Key West Museums

 Conch Train Tour

-A tribute to Henry Flagler, who brought the first railroad South Florida and Key West, the world-famous Conch Train Tour is a relaxing and informative way to learn about Key West.
-The 90 minute tour covers over 100 sites and shares amazing facts about this intriguing city.
+A tribute to Henry Flagler, who brought the first railroad to South Florida, the Conch Train Tour is a relaxing and informative way to learn about Key West.
+The 90-minute tour covers over 100 sites and shares amazing facts about this intriguing city.
 Let this open-air train transport you back to the exciting railroad days of the early 1900s.

 Curry Mansion Museum

-Comprised of over 16 million bricks, Fort Jefferson is a massive coastal fortress and the focal point of the Dry Tortugas National Park.
-Located 70 miles west of Key West and known as America's most inaccessible National Park, Fort Jefferson can be reached daily by ferry or privately chartered sea vessels.
+A massive coastal fortress and the focal point of the Dry Tortugas National Park.
+Located 70 miles west of Key West and known as America’s most inaccessible National Park, Fort Jefferson can be reached daily by ferry or private charters.
 Hear the rich history of this remote marvel on a guided tour and then spend the afternoon swimming on the reef with a variety of sea turtles, for which the island was named.

 Harry S. Truman Little White House

 Located in the neighborhood of Old Town Key West, this is Florida’s only Presidential Museum.
-Once the winter White House for President Harry Truman and the site of several political summits, it is now a museum with guided tours showcasing some of Truman’s personal belongings, including his famous “The Buck Stops Here” sign.
-History buffs will not want to miss this highly educational and fun attraction!
+Once the winter White House for President Harry Truman and visited by 5 other US presidents, it is now a museum with guided tours showcasing some of Truman’s personal belongings.

 Hemingway Home & Museum

-Journalist, Pulitzer and Nobel Prize winning author, and decorated war hero, Ernest Hemingway lived a fascinating life.
-The Hemingway Home & Museum is a significant destination on any Key West itinerary.
-Tour the rooms, still decorated with Hemingway’s furnishings, as guides offer insights into the American literary legend.
-Visit with the descendants of Hemingway’s original cats – over 45 of these polydactyl beauties live here!
-And don't forget to visit the poolside penny.
+Journalist.
+Author.
+Pulitzer and Nobel Prize winner.
+Decorated war hero.
+Ernest Hemingway lived a fascinating life.
+Tour his house, still decorated with Hemingway’s furnishings, as guides offer insights into the American legend.
+Visit with the descendants of Hemingway’s original cats.

 Key West Cemetery

 Key West is a lively and distinctive city full of unique charm – its cemetery is no exception.
-Located in the 'dead' center of Old Town Key West, this cemetery includes a community of iguanas crawling around the above-ground graves with some of the funniest headstone engravings you’ll ever see.
-The Key West Cemetery is also the location of the USS Maine Monument, some gorgeous cemetery architecture, and historical plots of significant Key Westers; a stroll through the Key West Cemetery offers history and humor.
+Located ‘dead’ center of Old Town Key West, this cemetery houses above-ground graves with some of the funniest headstone engravings you’ll ever see.
+The cemetery is also the location of the USS Maine Monument and historical plots of significant Key Westers.

 Key West Shipwreck Historeum

-For those who always wanted to know everything about shipwrecks and more, this is your musuem.
-See movies and artifacts, and even meet a real-life wrecker who will be more than happy to indulge your curiosity about the wrecking industry that preoccupied the early pioneers of Key West.
-The museum is located at 1 Whitehead Street in Key West.
+For those who wanted to know everything about shipwrecks and more, this is your museum.
+See movies and artifacts and meet a real-life wrecker who will be more than happy to indulge your curiosity about the wrecking industry that preoccupied the early pioneers of Key West.
+The museum is located at 1 Whitehead Street.
 The hours are daily 9:45 am to 4:45 pm.
 Call (305) 292-8990.

 Lighthouse and Keeper’s Quarters Museum

-First lit on January 13, 1826, the Key West lighthouse has a fascinating history.
-Interactive exhibits teach you about the lighthouse keepers, the treacherous hurricane of 1846 and the destruction of the original tower.
-Take a walk back in time as you tour the Keeper’s Quarters Museum and discover what life was like for the dutiful, brave men and women who kept the light burning.
+First lit on January 13, 1826, the Key West lighthouse has a long history.
+Interactive exhibits teach you about the lighthouse keepers, the hurricane of 1846 and the destruction of the original tower.
+Walk back in time in the Keeper’s Quarters Museum and discover what life was like for those who kept the light burning.

 Mel Fisher Maritime Heritage Museum

-This museum honors local hero Mel Fisher whose death, in 1998, was mourned throughout South Florida.
-Mel Fisher, along with a crew of other salvagers, found a multimillion-dollar treasure trove in 1985 aboard the wreck of the Spanish galleon Nuestra Señora de Atocha.
-If you're into diving, pirates, and sunken treasures, check out this small, informative museum.
+This museum honors local hero Mel Fisher who, along with a crew of other salvagers, found a treasure in 1985 aboard the wreck of the Spanish galleon Nuestra Señora de Atocha.
+If you’re into diving, pirates, and sunken treasures, check out this small, informative museum.

 Museum of Art & History

-An architectural wonder and an award-winning museum, the meticulously restored Customs House showcases exhibits which weave together two centuries of art, people, and events.
-View the collection of Ernest Hemmingway's personal effects, feast your eyes on Mario Sanchez’s folk art and stand in the room where the U.S. declared war on Spain.
-The Key West Museum of Art and History offers a fun and informative way to trace the rise of this island oasis.
+An architectural wonder and award-winning museum, the restored Customs House showcases exhibits which weave together two centuries of art, people, and events.
+View the collection of Ernest Hemmingway’s personal effects, enjoy Mario Sanchez’s folk art and stand in the room where the U.S. declared war on Spain.

 Old Town Trolley Tours

-Hop aboard the official trolley of the Conch Republic and see the best of Key West!
-Your sightseeing tour of the island includes a fun and entertaining narrative from a knowledgeable and humorous conductor.
+Hop aboard the official trolley of the Conch Republic!
+Your sightseeing tour includes a fun and entertaining narrative from a knowledgeable and humorous conductor.
 Offering unlimited re-boarding and the bonus of a second consecutive day free, you can explore the city at your own pace as you hop on and off the trolley.

-After numerous fierce hurricanes caused monumental loss of life on the small island of Key West, Sister M. Louis Gabriel and her fellow nuns created this grotto to honor and remember those lost.
-During its dedication, Sister Gabriel blessed the grotto saying “For as long as this grotto stands, this island will never suffer the full force of a hurricane”.
-Sister Gabriel’s blessing still seems to be working ‐ since the dedication of the shrine, Key West has been spared major hurricane devastation.
+After numerous hurricanes hit Key West, Sister M. Louis Gabriel and her fellow nuns created this grotto to remember those lost.
+During its dedication, Sister Gabriel blessed the grotto saying, “For as long as this grotto stands, this island will never suffer the full force of a hurricane”.
+Sister Gabriel’s blessing seems to be working ‐ since the dedication, Key West has been spared major hurricane devastation.